 That makes APIs both stable and flexible: similar components can be put together differently (spending on local needs).
 This opens up lots of possibilities, which is why we talk about open APIs.

-Here are some of the key things that have emerged from trying to connect the UK health system.
+Here are some of the key things that have emerged from trying to connect the UK health system and improve the NHS.

 - Different NHS stakeholders must be involved from day 1, all the way through design and into implementation.
 A big-boom top-down approach has to be complemented by small-steps bottom-up development, or the whole thing will fail.